-Lorraine Fannin O.B.E. : has been with the EMAS Advisory network since 2008.
+Lorraine Fannin O.B.E. has been with the EMAS Advisory network since 2008.
 She has been a Board member of a number of public bodies, literature and arts organisations and companies.
-Experienced in strategy, training and employment development, organisational communication, and a wide range of governance issues.
+Lorraine is experienced in strategy, training and employment development, organisational communication, and a wide range of governance issues.

 Louise Leamy: With a background in business and corporate management, Louise trained as a Montessori teacher in 2005 and taught at EMAS until 2012.
 Now a primary teacher, specialising in early years education, she continues to support the school in an advisory capacity.